-O’Rourke’s ‘take your AR-15’ debate quip inspires gun rights activists to organize, take action
+Beto O’Rourke ‘take your AR-15’ debate quip inspires gun rights activists to organize, take action

-Gun rights activists are reveling in Democratic presidential hopeful Beto O’Rourke’s call to “take” popular semiautomatic rifles such as the AR-15 from people, saying it finally revealed Democrats’ true intentions and will further complicate Congress’s push for new gun control laws in the wake of mass shootings.
+Gun rights activists are reveling in Democratic presidential hopeful Beto O’Rourke’s call to “take” popular semiautomatic rifles such as the AR-15 from people, saying it finally revealed Democrats’ true intentions and will further complicate Congress’ push for new gun control laws in the wake of mass shootings.

 Alan Gottlieb, founder of the Second Amendment Foundation, said he was “ecstatic” when he initially heard Mr. O’Rourke’s vow to confiscate firearms.

-“My initial thoughts were I was glad he was openly honest about what Democrats want, because we’ve been saying for years that they want to confiscate guns but now they said it in their own words,” Mr. Gottlieb said.
-“And my first thought was, ‘I’m really glad he said it [because] now we can make them eat it.’”
+“My initial thoughts were I was glad he was openly honest about what Democrats want, because we’ve been saying for years that they want to confiscate guns, but now they said it in their own words,” Mr. Gottlieb said.
+“And my first thought was, ‘I’m really glad he said it [because] now we can make them eat it.’ “

-The 2020 Democratic presidential contender has aggressively pushed for a mandatory buyback of military-style rifles or “assault weapons,” stepping up his call after recent mass shootings in his hometown of El Paso, Texas; and Dayton, Ohio, left more than 30 people dead.
+The 2020 Democratic presidential contender has aggressively pushed for a mandatory buyback of military-style rifles or “assault weapons,” stepping up his call after recent mass shootings in his hometown of El Paso, Texas, and Dayton, Ohio, left more than 30 people dead.

 “Hell yes, we’re going to take your AR-15, your AK-47,” Mr. O’Rourke, a former congressman, said during a Democratic presidential debate this month.
 “We’re not going to allow it to be used against our fellow Americans anymore.”